Ukraine crisis timeline

 Early December: Protesters occupy Kiev city hall and Independence Square in dramatic style, turning it into a tent city.
 Biggest demonstration yet sees 800,000 people attend demonstration in Kiev.

-Late November: Protests gather pace, as 100,000 people attend demonstration in Kiev, the largest in Ukraine since the Orange Revolution.
+Late November: Protests gather pace, as 100,000 people attend a demonstration in Kiev, the largest in Ukraine since the Orange Revolution.
 Police launch first raid on protesters, arresting 35.
 Images of injured demonstrators raise international profile of the protests.

-February: Viktor Yanukovych declared winner in presidential election, judged free and fair by observers.
+February: Viktor Yanukovych is declared winner in presidential election, judged free and fair by observers.
 His main rival, Prime Minister Yulia Tymoshenko, is arrested for abuse of powers and eventually jailed in October 2011.